skemper/www.jhu-oose.com/toolbox/index.md

 ![Paper & Pencil](paper-and-pencil.png){:width="283"}
 </figure>

-**What it is.** A wireframe is a rough sketch of the user interface.
+**What is it.** A wireframe is a rough sketch of the user interface.
 A diagram is a visual representation of the application’s *technical* design (not to be confused with its *graphic* design), for example, its classes and how they communicate.

 **Our Choice.** Paper & Pencil helps to keep things simple.
 Wireframes should not be concerned with font choices, colors, and so forth.
 Diagrams should not include too many classes, attributes, methods, and so forth, particularly those that can be inferred from context, for example, getters and setters.